ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 - To assess a submission for an exercise, you can click on |exercise_dashboard|.
 - Your assessors must first complete the example submissions and assessments, if you have attached those to the exercise, see `1.4 Add Exercises`_.
 - If there is a submission which has not been assessed yet, you can click |start_new_assessment|.
 This will fetch a random student submission of this exercise which you can then assess.
 - Artemis grades programming exercises automatically.
-However if :ref:`manual assessment <manual_assessment>` is allowed, you can review and enhance the automatic results.
+However, if the exercise allows :ref:`a manual assessment <manual_assessment>`, you can review and enhance the automatic results.
 - You can trigger Artemis to :ref:`automatically grade quiz exercises <evaluate_quiz_exercises>` via the *Manage Student Exams Screen*.
 Therefore, quiz exercises do not appear in the *Assessment Dashboard*.

 .. figure:: instructor/programming_assessment.png